OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Topic_Assignment.md

 Now open the tab "**Topic assignment**" and accept the application of your candidate(s).

 Candidates are course participants applying for your topic.
 By means of "**Accept participant as**" you can decide to whom your topic should be assigned.
 All participants accepted will be added to the list "Participants accepted" and can be notified via e-mail if you wish.
 Just highlight those candidates you do not accept and click on "Delete."
-If you wish those candidates will be notified via e-mail as well.
+If you wish, those candidates will be notified via e-mail as well.

 If you have not limited the number of vacancies you can repeat this procedure several times.
 Please remember to select "Topic set status on "Filled"" in the tab "Description" to avoid further applications for your topic.